progressivis/progressivis/doc/notebooks.md

 Two complete examples are provided [here](scenario-with_snippets).
-The first one is a loader (there are no input data) and the second implements an interactive range query 2D widget featuring several progressivis artifacts.
+The first one is a loader (there is no input data) and the second implements an interactive range query 2D widget featuring several progressive artifacts.

 #### CUSTOM Loader